curl/curl/docs/INSTALL.md

 ## Using BSD-style lwIP instead of Winsock TCP/IP stack in Win32 builds

-In order to compile libcurl and curl using BSD-style lwIP TCP/IP stack it is necessary to make definition of preprocessor symbol `USE_LWIPSOCK` visible to libcurl and curl compilation processes.
+In order to compile libcurl and curl using BSD-style lwIP TCP/IP stack it is necessary to make the definition of the preprocessor symbol `USE_LWIPSOCK` visible to libcurl and curl compilation processes.
 To set this definition you have the following alternatives:

  - Modify `lib/config-win32.h` and `src/config-win32.h`
  - Modify `winbuild/Makefile.vc`